Old Arts Building

-The ClockTower is a historic Perpendicular Gothic clocktower in Auckland, New Zealand, completed in 1926 for the University of Auckland.
+The Old Arts Building, also known as The ClockTower, is a historic Perpendicular Gothic clocktower in Auckland, New Zealand, completed in 1926 for the University of Auckland.
 It has housed several university departments and is a landmark for the university.
 It is registered as a category 1 building by Heritage New Zealand.

 History

 Albert Percy Godber (1928) The ClockTower, University of Auckland.

 The ClockTower at the University of Auckland was designed by Roy Alstan Lippincott, a Chicago-trained architect and brother-in-law of Walter Burley Griffin.
 In 1921, Lippincott and draughtsman Edward F. Billson won the competition for the design of the then Auckland University College Arts Building out of 44 entries.
 It was then constructed between 1923 and 1926 by Fletcher Construction Co.
 The construction was largely funded by a central government grant with additional public subscriptions.

 The building has housed departments of Arts, Architecture, Law, Music and the Library as well as the University Hall, and limited student amenities in the rear wing.